CAAPIM/Releases/README.md

 Cordova link

-- **Dynamic Client Configuration**
+- **Dynamic Client Configuration Using Enrollment URL**
 The Cordova Mobile SDK now supports managing the msso_config.json file outside of the app bundle.
 This feature provides another layer of security, and avoids having to reinstall the app to receive updates or when using a different MAG server.
-To understand the benefits, see See [Dynamic Client Configuration](https://docops.ca.com/display/MAG/.Dynamic+Client+Configuration+v4.0), and the new SDK initialization method, [Start with Enrollment URL](mas.ca.com/docs/cordova/1.6.00/guides/#set-up-project-and-start-the-sdk-).
+To understand the benefits, see  [Dynamic Client Configuration](https://docops.ca.com/display/MAG/.Dynamic+Client+Configuration+v4.0), and the new SDK initialization method, [Start with Enrollment URL](mas.ca.com/docs/cordova/1.6.00/guides/#set-up-project-and-start-the-sdk-).

 ## Compatibility